Water Pulse / Invite-gated pilot

-Water Pulse makes
+Water Pulse turns

-water risk legible
+water risk into evidence

 A System With Too Many Blind Spots